-Strategy video games are an ever-changing genre that branches off and evolves into many other sub-genres.
+Strategy games are an ever-changing genre that branches off and evolves into many other sub-genres.

 Some have been broadly influential, changing the industry and its relationship to strategy gaming forever, while others have been more influential on a smaller scale.
 Others have been so influential that they have successfully monopolized the market and effectively made all competition or alternatives pointless.